kevinolega/callcentertrainingtips/_posts/2019-07-26-think-english.md

 Then we combine the words.

-Then we work on maybe editing and double checking what we want to say.
+Then we work on maybe editing and double-checking what we want to say.
 After all we need to make sure that we don't make a mistake right?

 Here's the thing.

-Not matter how you look at it this is too long a process for speaking and its too inefficient.
+No matter how you look at it this is too long a process for speaking and its too inefficient.

 The Philippines is a country where we are blessed with multiple languages and I think that's an advantage.